 This is why the psychological state of not believing, rather than the belief gods don’t exist, poses issues and muddies the water.
 However, it is the common use definition on the internet and in America, so we do have to acknowledge it.

 Does using the lacktheist position change things?

-I suppose using the modern and debatably erroneous definition of atheism you could argue that we are born atheist, but the truth is we are not born with any knowledge (unless we can call base instincts knowledge) or beliefs, and these form as we are given information.
+I suppose using the modern and debatably illogical definition of atheism you could argue that we are born atheist, but the truth is we are not born with any knowledge (unless we can call base instincts knowledge) or beliefs, and these form as we are given information.

 We are ignorant, which does fit how folks might have used agnosticism to particular topics, agnostic to evolutionary biology would have been ignorant/lacking knowledge in said topic.
 So in that sense, we are agnostic to EVERYTHING.
 Perhaps, by the ignorance definition of agnosticism, we could argue that the default position is agnosticism.
 But of course when discussing the theological proposition there is more to it, and a baby will not have a positive attitude to any of the 3 beliefs around God’s existence.

 The fact is though, whatever beliefs the child’s parents have, the child will hold for some time.